 When writing your Expression of Intent please include the following information.
-Prompts have been provided for each section to help you briefly describe your project and explain how it aligns with the OACB Granting Program.
+Prompts have been provided for each section to help you briefly describe your project and explain how it aligns with the ACEs & Resilience Granting Program.
 Your Expression of Intent should not exceed 6 pages in length.

-- Introduction: Briefly describe your motivation for applying to the Sisters of Providence of St. Vincent de Paul Community Impact Fund. - Project Description: Provide a brief overview of the project, program, or initiative you wish to be funded. - What are the overall goals and objectives of the project? - Project Alignment & Importance: Describe how the project aligns with the OACB goal of preventing, mitigating, and reducing the impacts of social isolation on older adults and fostering older adults' connection and belonging. - Why this project? - What is important about what you are trying to do? - Why is this project the best way to achieve your aims? - What excites you about this project? - Why now? - What makes this project timely? - Will the project build on a framework, evidence, and/or existing work you have undertaken? - Collaboration: Include information about community partners and the nature of their participation. - Briefly describe the ways in which this project demonstrates a commitment to a consultative, collaborative, and inclusive process. - We recommend the inclusion of a logic model to ensure clarity of project roles, responsibilities, and deliverables.
-You may use your preferred template, or contact oacb@cfka.org to request a template.
+- Introduction: Briefly describe your motivation for applying to the Sisters of Providence of St. Vincent de Paul Community Impact Fund. - Project Description: Provide a brief overview of the project, program, or initiative you wish to be funded. - What are the overall goals and objectives of the project? - We recommend the inclusion of a logic model to ensure clarity of project inputs, activities, and deliverables.
+You may use your preferred template, or contact arcpm@cfka.org to request a template. - Project Alignment and Importance: Describe how the project aligns with the goals of preventing, mitigating, and reducing the impacts of ACEs and building resilience in our community. - Why this project? - What is important about what you are trying to do? - Why is this project the best way to achieve your aims? - What excites you about this project? - Why now? - What makes this project timely? - Will the project build on a framework, evidence, and/or existing work you have undertaken? - Collaboration: Include information about community partners and the nature of their participation. - Briefly describe the ways in which this project demonstrates a commitment to a consultative, collaborative, and inclusive process.